Offered at $21,500: 1956 17’ Chris-Craft Special Sportsman

 No, she is not a “marriage of convenience,” put-together boat.
 We purchased her from her second owner, who, in turn purchased her from the original owner, his son.
 Both father and son took and saved documentation, including her original build sheet.
 She stands before you now as she left Algonac.

-The immediate prior owner, and electrical engineer, began restoring her at least 15 years ago.
+The immediate prior owner, and electrical engineer, began preserving her at least 15 years ago.
 I purchased her as an empty hull with engine still installed, and with every part, piece, even the screws carefully sorted and tagged.

 Upon arrival at the shop we did a complete inventory and realized that nothing was missing.